 The solitary man to my right, who appears to be attending to some sort of food and drink stand, seems to take notice of me.

 I begin to realize what a strange sight I must be.

 Asking if I’m hungry, he pulls out a chair from under a table, waving for me to sit down.

-I try to make it clear that I’m waiting for somebody, deciding to walk back for a cell signal before returning once again.
+I try to make it clear that I’m waiting for somebody, deciding to walk back before returning once again.